 2 – Paris will become the second city to host the Olympic Games three times

-3 – The artist from Lyon, Woodkid has composed a track for the handover for the 2024 Paris summer Olympics
+3 – The artist from Lyon, Woodkid has composed a track for the handover of the 2024 Paris Summer Olympics

 4 – A logo that has provoked comment and debate